 Go to the Topical Guide where your questions can be categorized into topics.
 There you will find scriptures to read, references to follow, and (if you have access to Citation) conference addresses from our prophets.

 If you want to study a Sunday lesson, go a step further and study the scripture references thoroughly.
 Ask questions as you search and find the answers along the way.
 Don’t stop until you can testify, with a surety, that what you have learned is Truth, and comes from God.

 Obey the commandments all day, every day.
 I testify that obeying the little things will create a sensitiveness in you that is borne of the Spirit.
-You will receive additional inspiration and understanding for that which you are studying.
+You will receive additional inspiration and understanding for what you are studying.

 “How does a woman in our day find answers to her own questions and stand strong and immovable?…The Lord depends on His daughters to do their part to strengthen the homes of Zion and build His kingdom on the earth.
-As they seek and qualify for personal revelation, the Lord will pour out His Spirit upon His handmaids.”
-(Julie B. Beck, “And Upon the Handmaids in Those Days Will I Pour Out My Spirit,” Apr.
+As they seek and qualify for personal revelation, the Lord will pour out His Spirit upon His handmaids” (Julie B. Beck, “And Upon the Handmaids in Those Days Will I Pour Out My Spirit,” Apr.
 2010).